 What Are We Most Anxious About?

-Often when we are emotional, we are also worried.
-Anxiety, too, breeds emotional outbursts.
+When we are emotion-filled, we are also worried.

 Since we usually emphasize leaning into the emotional discomfort we often experience, it moves us away from finally accepting the imperfections of things.
-And that holds us in the idea that we should stay and get better no matter what.
+And that holds us in the idea that we should stay and get better with our emotions no matter what.

 It’s Okay Not To Be Okay